Alvin-idMaster/672-Alvin_Anastasios/README.txt

 4. When prompted, choose the the unity_Locompare folder.
 5. Double-click on any scene in the 'Assets > scenes' folder.
 6. View the scripts in the 'Assets > scripts' folder.

+Tasos Notes:
+For the button test open the folder ''unity-Test 1 Practice Tasos''